IdanZel/CoordsTool/README.md

 ## User Guide
 ### Automatically add coordinates (`F3`+`C`)

-If a set of coordinates in an `F3`+`C` format is currently present in your clipboard, they will be automatically added.
+If a set of coordinates in an `F3`+`C` format (e.g. `/execute in minecraft:overworld run tp @s 80.50 63.00 -76.50 0.00 0.00`) is currently present in your clipboard, they will be automatically added.
 Each time you press `F3`+`C` the new coordinates will be added.

 You can disable this feature by going to the settings (press the gear icon at the bottom-left of the window) and uncheck "Automatically add coordinates from clipboard".